How Negativitaurs Destroy Companies

 Negativitaurs have existed throughout history and have been the key suspect, known associate and have been present at the scene of the murder of innumerable world improving opportunities.

 Negativitaurs stiffle innovation, strangle potential advances, and happily crush all optimists they contact.
 They were, for example, the lawyers who sought to defend slavery, and imposed the death sentence for starving people stealing a loaf of bread.
-They were the people who happily sought to block all of Steve Jobs’ brilliant inventions, and Florence Nightingale’s health care advances, and… the list is infinite.
+They were the people who happily sought to block all of Steve Jobs’ brilliant inventions, and Florence Nightingale’s health care advances, those who tried to strangle the NHS at birth, and… the list is infinite.

 Many negativitaurs are easy to spot.
-They are the ones who can be easily identified and removed.
+They are the ones who can be easily identified.
 You probably have a short list in your mind already.

 Some negativitaurs are more machiavellian; harder to spot.
 They know that if they are too obviously obstructive that they will be removed from post.
 Better in their mind to work covertly, at least when in the public eye or under scrutiny.
 Undermining morale is a fine art, better practiced indirectly.
 The bright young thing is told: “The last person who tried to improve that isn’t here anymore.
 Still unemployed as far as I know.
 Problems getting a reference, you know.”